One of the most common reactions people have when you tell them you will be financially independent at age 33 is: “But.. what will you do?!“.

 If I am no longer employed by a company, I will miss out on some of the quite nice benefits you get from having a good employer.

 Work gives you money

 Even though I plan to become financially independent, it does not mean that I will never earn money again.
 It just means that I will not be dependent on ever getting a salary again.

 Working is usually associated with some sort of compensation, and for some of the work I will be doing in the future, I expect to be compensated as well.

 However, getting a salary is the last priority when I’ll be choosing what to do.

-Now you know why I’ll continue working even after I retire early at the age of 33.
+Now you know why I’ll continue working even after I become financially independent at the age of 33.

-I know that other people have different interests and priorities, so for some people it might not be the best solution to continue working in retirement.
+I know that other people have different interests and priorities, so for some people it might not be the best solution to continue working.
 However, I am pretty sure that it will be for me.
 If not, then I’ll have the freedom to choose not to work as well 🙂

-Your turn: Do you want to continue working after you retire?
+Your turn: Do you want to continue working after you become financially independent?